The 21 stages of a narcissist relationship with an empath takes you right through the full cycle of abuse, from start to finish.

 At first this will seem selfish to the empath, but they will come to learn that we are each responsible for our own journey.

 A narcissist is someone who unconsciously severed the connection with their higher-self and divine source at an earlier stage in life.

-They could not stand the painful inner woundings of abandonment, rejection and shame (due to childhood trauma).
+They could not stand the painful inner wounds of abandonment, rejection and shame (due to childhood trauma).
 So, they disowned the part of themselves, which was responsible for making them feel those things – their True Self.

 Without their True Self, they are now only left with their ego running the show.
 For the narcissist to be able to psychologically function in this world, their ego has created a False Self.
-The job of the False Self is to protect them from the awful truth (which they rejected long ago), that they are a flawed human being, just like the rest of us.
+The job of the False Self is to protect them from the awful truth (which they rejected long ago), that they are flawed human beings, just like the rest of us.

 The False Self is a fractured self, which cannot accept both good and bad aspects.
 So, it has chosen the path of superiority and entitlement as its false reality.